May 6, 2020

 With reactive forms, the logic is declared absolutely in the class of components, in app.component.html :

-The validation process is simple, just by adding the validator class to the imports and declaring the form controls with arrays instead of simple string values.
+The validation process is simple!
+Just by adding the validator class to the imports and declaring the form controls with arrays instead of simple string values one can achieve the validation.
 One can also notice how multiple validators are used in the same form of control by wrapping them into an array.

 Here is an example: